 How To Manage Stress & Anxiety Through Dance

+How To Manage Stress & Anxiety Through Dance?
 Being a dance student can be challenging, both in and outside the dance classes.
 Stress and anxiety occur daily among students, and these challenges can become overwhelming without a strong foundation of self-esteem.
 It’s possible to develop psychological skills to handle the pressures of dance training.
-This article will provide insights into practical methods for managing stress and anxiety through Dance.
+This article will provide insights into practical methods for managing stress and anxiety through dance, including ballet and Zumba classes.

 Breathwork for Anxiety